prashantSoni14/VideoFrameExtractor/README.md

-# VideoFrameExtractor
+# Video Frame Extractor
  This is Python code to extract frames from a video.

-A few days back, I needed to extract the frames from a video.
+I needed to extract the frames from a video a few days back.
 I searched the web and found many websites, but no one served my purpose.
 They are restricted in one way or another, so I made this script that can read a video and save the frames in output folders that can be easily accessed.

 In this, I used the openCV.